Vanadium(V) oxide: Acid-base reactions

 It also reacts with strong alkali to form polyoxovanadates, which have a complex structure that depends on pH.
-If excess aqueous sodium hydroxide is used, the product is a colourless salt, sodium orthovanadate, Na_{3}VO_{4}.
-If acid is slowly added to a solution of Na_{3}VO_{4}, the colour gradually deepens through orange to red before brown hydrated V_{2}O_{5} precipitates around pH 2.
-These solutions contain mainly the ions HVO_{4}^{2−} and V_{2}O_{7}^{4−} between pH 9 and pH 13, but below pH 9 more exotic species such as V_{4}O_{12}^{4−} and HV_{10}O_{28}^{5−} (decavanadate) predominate.
+If excess aqueous sodium hydroxide is used, the product is a colourless salt, sodium orthovanadate, Na3VO4.
+If acid is slowly added to a solution of Na3VO4, the colour gradually deepens through orange to red before brown hydrated V2O5 precipitates around pH 2.
+These solutions contain mainly the ions HVO_{4}(2-) and V2O_{7}(4-) between pH 9 and pH 13, but below pH 9 more exotic species such as V4O_{12}(4-) and HV10O_{28}(5-) (decavanadate) predominate.

-Upon treatment with thionyl chloride, it converts to the volatile liquid vanadium oxychloride, VOCl_{3}:
+Upon treatment with thionyl chloride, it converts to the volatile liquid vanadium oxychloride, VOCl3: